rmjordas/awesome-vue/content/projects-using-vue-js/open-source.md

 - [Veniqa](https://github.com/Viveckh/Veniqa) - An E-commerce solution with a shopping client and admin panel written in Vue
 - [tato music player](https://github.com/tatoMa/neteast-cloud-music-player) - A mobile first, handwritten, responsive web app for music fans written in Vue and Vuetify
 - [Sheiley Shop](https://github.com/itsalb3rt/sheiley_shop_app) - PWA to track personal purchases, No more paper and pencil to go to the supermarket Vue and Vuetify
-- [Afterman](https://github.com/itsalb3rt/afterman) - Create beutiful docs in markdown and HTML from postman collection.
+- [Afterman](https://github.com/itsalb3rt/afterman) - Create beautiful docs in markdown and HTML from postman collection.
 Using Quasar Framework
 - [Greenpress Admin Panel](https://github.com/greenpress/admin-panel) - The Admin panel of Greenpress, a fully-operative open-source for creating blogs and content websites
 - [Greenpress Blog-Front](https://github.com/greenpress/blog-front) - The frontend application service of Greenpress, a fully-operative open-source for creating blogs and content websites
 - [Movie Paradise](https://github.com/wwwenjie/Movie-Paradise) - A responsive movie preview web app built by Vue and Vuetify